Romanhan/MyFinancialApp/README.md

 Working version is ready, and now I'm starting to use it and collect feedback.

 What I used on this project:
 UI is on Swing.
 Database is H2 embedded.
-JUnit to test.
-Maven for load dependencies.
+JUnit to test and Maven.

 Version 0.1
 Can't save information after closing the app.